backdrop-contrib/analyzers/README.md

 Analyzers
 =========

-A collection of small modules to analyze the website and includes following
+A collection of small modules to analyze the website.

-features:
+For the moment, it includes the following tools:

 - **Custom Theme Analyzer**
   Displays a list of modules which override the system default theme sorted by